-This is a guide on everything you’ll need to know about subpoenas from how it needs to be served to what it means to be served a subpoena.
+This guide shows you everything you’ll need to know about subpoenas from how it needs to be served, to what it means to be served a subpoena.

 A subpoena is a request issued by a judicial court asking a person to provide evidence for a case.
-The request is issued by the clerk of the court in the name of the case’s judge, and needs to be notarized by the judge.
-The subpoena can be served by anyone over the age of 18 as long as they are legally not involved in the case in some way.
+The request is issued by the clerk of the court in the name of the case’s judge.
+The subpoena must be notarized by the judge.
+It can be served by anyone over the age of 18, as long as they are legally not directly involved in the case.
 Some states have certain restrictions on subpoenas.
 Laws on serving a subpoena may change depending on the type of case and what state you’re in.

 What Kind of Things Can a Subpoena Request?

 - Subpoena ad testificandum requests a person testify before the court.
 This testimony can be given in person or over the phone.

 - Subpoena duces tecum requests a person or organization provide physical evidence regarding the case such as documents or receipts.

 Ask a lawyer if you need any clarification on what a court is legally allowed to request from you.

 Does a Subpoena Need to Be Served in Person?